-- Maintaining legal status in the United States

-- SEVIS Registration

-- Changing or Extending I-20/DS-2019

-- Passport and Travel

-- Enrollment concerns related to

-- o Maintaining Enrollment

-- Reducing Course Load

-- o Taking a Leave of Absence

-- On-campus Employment

-- Optional Practical Training (OPT)

-- OPT is an employment authorization benefit for F-1 students to gain practical experience in their field of study by working off-campus for a total of twelve months.

-- The 12-month OPT can be obtained while school is in session, after completion of a degree program, and during the summer.

-- Students who receive a bachelor's, master's, or doctoral degree in an approved STEM field are eligible for an additional 24 months of OPT.
-The MAS-GIS program and the Geographic Information Science PhD programs are STEM-designated degrees.

-- Curricular Practical Training (CPT)

-- CPT is an off-campus employment authorization for F-1 students who must complete an internship course in order to graduate from their current degree program - Employment starts at the beginning of the semester or summer session and completes at end of the semester or summer session. - The use of CPT does not impact eligibility for Optional Practical Training (OPT) unless you use more than 12 months of full-time CPT.
+- Maintaining Enrollment - o Reducing Course Load - Taking a Leave of Absence - On-campus Employment - Optional Practical Training (OPT) - OPT is an employment authorization benefit for F-1 students to gain practical experience in their field of study by working off-campus for a total of twelve months. - The 12-month OPT can be obtained while school is in session, after completion of a degree program, and during the summer. - Students who receive a bachelor's, master's, or doctoral degree in an approved STEM field are eligible for an additional 24 months of OPT.
+The MAS-GIS program and the Geographic Information Science PhD programs are STEM-designated degrees. - Curricular Practical Training (CPT) - CPT is an off-campus employment authorization for F-1 students who must complete an internship course in order to graduate from their current degree program - Employment starts at the beginning of the semester or summer session and completes at end of the semester or summer session. - The use of CPT does not impact eligibility for Optional Practical Training (OPT) unless you use more than 12 months of full-time CPT.
 When you use 12 months of full-time CPT, you will not be eligible for OPT.